donkirkby/shibumi-games/docs/journal/index.md

 `find_possible_neighbours()` and `find_neighbours()`, where
 `find_possible_neighbours()` is static and caches the results.
 That was a big improvement, and brought it down to 7 seconds per move.

+I tried a couple of other cached methods, but they weren't significant.
+What was surprisingly effective was switching some `IntEnum` values to `int`.
+I noticed that about 7% of the run time was being spent in `EnumMeta.__getattr__()`, so I switched several references.
+That brings the performance to a little under 4 seconds per move.